While hiking along the Yarkon River in Tel Aviv, we will go over the basics (like a river map) and see what it offers.

 Cats under the Ayalon bridge:

-According to google maps, till now we passed approximately 3 km.
+According to google maps, until now, we passed approximately 3 km.

 Billboard showing the wildlife species that can be found in this area: